 - It helps you manage your power usage efficiently.

-Some of you may be wondering if you need a transfer switch for your portable generator.
+Some may be wondering if you need a transfer switch for your portable generator.
 While some people will tell you that you need it, you must understand that it’s dangerous given the reasons above.

 When it comes to the installation of the transfer switch, it’s recommended that you leave it to a certified electrician.
-However, if you’re confident about your do it yourself skills, you can follow the guidelines and safely wire a transfer switch to your electrical panel.
+However, if you’re confident about your do-it-yourself skills, you can follow the guidelines and safely wire a transfer switch to your electrical panel.

 Here’s how you can power your house with a transfer switch in 10 steps: